Cyber (Marvel Comics): Powers and abilities

 Silas Burr is a mutant who possesses a number of superhuman abilities, some due to his natural mutation and some due to artificial enhancement.
-Burr possesses some degree of superhuman strength.
-Though no limit has been explicitly given, his strength was sufficient to destroy a jeep with a single blow or slash open a bank vault door with ease.
+He naturally possesses a degree of superhuman strength.
+Cyber's skin was bonded with adamantium, making it virtually invulnerable and resistant to physical injury.
+Cyber wields retractable adamantium claws that are tipped in a powerful hallucinogen capable of affecting Wolverine.